ppb/pursuedpybear/docs/index.rst

 Using these docs
 ----------------
-Our documentation is seperated into practical steps and theroretical knowledge.
+Our documentation is separated into practical steps and theoretical knowledge.
 The docs are made up of Tutorials, which allow you to learn quickly, and guides which bring you to a specific goal.
 We also have a standard API reference.

 As a New User
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^